CPA Exam and Licensure

 Frequently Asked Questions

 The CPA exam is divided into four parts, each of which can be taken separately.
 The American Institute of CPAs provides detailed information about the exam.
-Note that the exam is expected to change in 2024.
-If you are taking the exam in or after 2024, you’ll want to learn more about the CPA Evolution.

 If you are completing the BSAc without the MAcc, you will not earn enough credits to be licensed as a CPA in Florida.
 However, you will earn enough credits to take the CPA exam in Florida, IF you take the graduate versions of Tax and Audit.
 If you take the undergraduate versions, you will only have 22 credits of upper-division accounting courses.